uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 # IANA Considerations

-This docuement requests the allocation of following codepoints in the "IGP MSD-Types" registry.
+This document requests the allocation of following codepoints in the "IGP MSD-Types" registry.

 | Value |  Name  | Data Plane                      |  Reference
 | ---------- |  -------------------------------- |  -------------------